AdamSawtell/Utils/README_Learning.md

 Set a variable - $
 - Used the $ sign
 - Set the variable by name
 - Example: myname="Adam"
--               To rwcall that variable in the script - Example: $myname
+- To recall that variable in the script - Example: $myname

+- To set a ENV variable
+- Example: now=$(date)
+- To recall that variable in the script - Example: $now

+Variables
+- UPPER CASE - Environment variable (System)
+- lower case - User defind

 Delete an entire line
 - CTRL k

+Number: doing maths
+- expr (add caculation)
+- Example: expr 10 + 10

+Equals
+- value: -eq
+Not Equal
+- value: -ne
+Greater than
+- value: -gt